Chinese Ambassador Highlights Regional Cooperation, Security Concerns At SCO, BRICS Summits - UrduPoint

 Chinese Ambassador Highlights Regional Cooperation, Security Concerns At SCO, BRICS Summits

-Chinese Ambassador to Pakistan, Jiang Zaidong on Friday underscored the evolving and deepening partnership between China and Pakistan, describing it as a distinctive and unparalleled alliance

-ISLAMABAD, (UrduPoint / Pakistan Point News - 25th Oct, 2024) Chinese Ambassador to Pakistan, Jiang Zaidong on Friday underscored the evolving and deepening partnership between China and Pakistan, describing it as a distinctive and unparalleled alliance.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 27th Oct, 2024) Chinese Ambassador to Pakistan, Jiang Zaidong has underscored the evolving and deepening partnership between China and Pakistan, describing it as a distinctive and unparalleled alliance.

 Talking to a select group of journalists here at the Chinese Embassy, he noted the significance of Chinese President Xi Jinping’s participation in the 16th BRICS Summit, held from October 22 to 24, 2024, in Kazan, Russia, which garnered global attention, including from Pakistan.